jwa-lab/platform-docs/docs/tutorial/create-an-item.md

 }
 ```

 -   `item_id`: We can see that the item_id has been added and is set to 1.
 This field can't be changed.
 -   `studio_id`: the studio_id field contains the unique id for authenticated studio.
 This is a hard coded value from our mock authentication service but this will be a different value for each studio.
 This allows us to verify that only the owner of the item may change it or assign it to a user.
 -   `tezos_block`: The block in which the item was tokenized!
 You can see it in the Tezos explorer started by the platform: http://localhost:8002/explorer/block/`<put your tezos block here>`
 -   `tezos_contract_address`: The smart contract in which the item was tokenized. http://localhost:8002/explorer/contract/`<put the contract address here>`

 Please note that `tezos_block` represents the last block in which the item was persisted.
 If the item gets updated, the `tezos_block` field will only be updated when the new operation completes, and it will show the old value until then.

 ![get-item](../../assets/get-item.png)

+To locate the item in the blockchain given its tokenization information, please follow [this documentation](/docs/tokenization/tezos).

 ## Update item